Who Is Nicodemus in the Bible? Story and Why He Matters

 Who was Nicodemus in the Bible?

 John is also the only Gospel writer who names Nicodemus.
-That matters because it means the Bible does not give a full biography of his life.
-Instead, it shows him in a few carefully chosen scenes that reveal who he was and why his encounter with Jesus still matters.
+The Bible does not give a full biography of his life, family, or early years.
+Instead, it shows him in a few carefully chosen moments that reveal both who he was and how he responded to Jesus.

 Why did Nicodemus come to Jesus at night?